 small room: a cosy spot for growing babes

 Even the teeniest of rooms can be transformed with the right baby nursery furniture.
-Keep it to the bare essentials: try a baby cot set that comes with a storage drawer underneath for starters.
+When it comes to finding the best nursery layout for a small room, keep it to the bare essentials: try a baby cot set that comes with a storage drawer underneath for starters.
 A cot top changer is a handy addition too.
 Set on the cot railings, it creates a sturdy changing surface without taking up any extra room.

 sharing is caring: in with the parents